Spine Surgeons conducting surgery for Schwannoma Tumors

 The decision to remove a schwannoma depends on various factors, including its location, size, symptoms, rate of growth, and potential risks or complications.
 In some cases, small schwannomas that are not causing any symptoms or affecting nerve function may be monitored over time through regular imaging tests.
 However, if a schwannoma is causing significant symptoms, growing rapidly, or threatening nearby structures or nerves, surgical removal may be recommended.
 The aim of surgery is to alleviate symptoms, prevent further complications, and ensure the best possible outcome for the patient.
 The necessity of removal will be determined on an individual basis by a medical professional specializing in the management of schwannomas.

 Typically, schwannomas don’t show symptoms until they are large enough to push on the nearby nerves.
 The region that the damaged nerve controls may occasionally cause you discomfort.
-Other typical systems include:
+Other typical symptoms include:

 What Causes a Schwannoma?